chilico/django-asgi/README.md

-# Django Bootstrap
+# django-bootstrap

-This is a Django bootstrap repo, running the ASGI server.
+This is a Django repo for bootstrapping, running the ASGI server.

 It may act as a template to get a dockerised backend setup quickly.